-Jonathan Hardy, Head of Schools Development at Cambridge International Examinations, shares a case study of their partnership with the British Council, lasting throughout the past 50 years.
+Jonathan Hardy, Head of Schools Development at Cambridge Assessment International Education, shares a case study of their partnership with the British Council, lasting throughout the past 50 years.

-Cambridge International Examinations offers programmes and qualifications for 5 to 19 year olds, working across 10,000 schools, for students sitting exams in June, March and November each year, in over 160 countries.
-Cambridge International Examinations work with schools to deliver an international curriculum, often as a complement to the school’s national curriculum.
+Cambridge Assessment International Education offers programmes and qualifications for 5 to 19 year olds, working across 10,000 schools, for students sitting exams in June, March and November each year, in over 160 countries.
+Cambridge Assessment International Education work with schools to deliver an international curriculum, often as a complement to the school’s national curriculum.

 What we do in partnership

-Through the longstanding global partnership, Cambridge International Examinations and the British Council work to:
+Through the longstanding global partnership, Cambridge Assessment International Education and the British Council work to:

 - grow the network of partner schools in key markets